CommunistMountain/BalanceModFork/README_new.md

     </ol>
     <li>AUGMENTS:</li>
     <ol>
-        <li>(TODO for all new rarity 0 augments, check that they are not present in any augment list, or if they are, check that it's OK to leave them there.)</li>
+        <li>(TODO for all new rarity 0 augments, check that they are not present in any augment list, or if they are, check that it's OK to leave them there.
+If not, DELETE.)</li>
         <li>(TODO check more unused augments, see which can go in stores, or maybe give to all ships for free?)</li>
         <li>Almost all ship types now have hidden augments (don't take up slots, but are unsellable) that are now unavailable in stores and random rewards, but can be obtained from events.
 All other augments are removed from ships, except Long-Ranged Scanner, and Slug B's new augments.
 The consequences of these changes are listed under subpoints:</li>
         <ol>